oarshad25/ONT-CaptureSeq-nf/README.md

 10. Summarise mapping QC ([MultiQC](https://multiqc.info/docs/)).
 11. Filter out unmapped, secondary and supplementary reads ([samtools](https://www.htslib.org/doc/)).
 12. Optionally, if a genelist of interest is provided, generate a subset of aligned reads to genes in the list.
+    * QC metrics of subset of aligned reads to assess quality of reads mapping to genes of interest.
 13. Transcript reconstruction and quantification ([IsoQuant](https://ablab.github.io/IsoQuant/) or [FLAIR](https://flair.readthedocs.io/en/latest/index.html)).

 ## Getting ONT-CaptureSeq-nf